corneltek/ActionKit/README.md

 ActionKit
 =========

-ActionKit let you separate logics and these logics and be reused in anywhere.
+ActionKit is library let you share the business logics across controllers, pages, ajax requests.

+Sometimes, you need shared code across your controllers, however, then you might write a shared controller class to share common code, but this approach might work well for small applications, but when your application is getting bigger and bigger, it will be very complex to share the common code.

+So the ActionKit is a way to wrap your common code up, and make these common code, reuseable in everywhere in the application.

+Besides of sharing the logics across your controllers, you may also define the parameters with types, validators, form widget type and a lot of parameter options, and render your Action as a web form.

+You don't need to handle the ajax mechanisums, controller handlers, parameter validations, ActionKit\\Action does all the jobs for you automatically, so you can focus on the core logics that you only need to handle.

-Action is much more like API (application programming interface), which can be triggered from HTTP requests, Ajax requests, or from backend.
+Action is just like API (application programming interface), which can be triggered from HTTP requests, Ajax requests, or from backend, here is the work flow:

                |~~~~~~~~~~~~~~~~~~~~~~~~~~|